 • Upgraded Hotels Options • Upgraded Flight Options

 • Walking Content: 3 • Group Size: 4 – 25

 The expression, Indochina, is perhaps a creation from French colonial times when Cambodia, Laos and Vietnam were administered as one entity, but the meaning becomes clear at Angkor.
 The original Hindu temples were inspired by India, but the later Buddhist additions came from further east, a fascinating and awe-inspiring combination.

 After Angkor was abandoned due to pressure from Thailand, nature overwhelmed the temples and only now have they been partly reclaimed from the jungle.
 Angkor Wat is the most impressive and Ta Prohm, the ‘jungle’ temple the most photogenic, but every temple represents a variation on the theme and the accumulated effect is astounding.

 In Vietnam, enjoy a medley of cruises on the Saigon River (dinner), Mekong River, Thu Bon River, Perfume River and at Ha Long Bay (lunch).
-In Laos, visit a Heritage House for a traditional Baci ceremony unique to Laos, with a shaman, a small group of elders and traditional Lao musicians.
-In Cambodia, enjoy an Apsara dance dinner and show and visit the Apsara Art Association which gives orphans and children in poverty access to music and education.
+A traditional Baci ceremony unique to Laos, with a shaman, a small group of elders and traditional Lao musicians.
+In Cambodia, enjoy an Apsara dance dinner and show and visit the Champey Academy of Arts.